 What is a management Company, what do they do, and how can i reach them?

-A management company is contracted by the Board of Directors to provide such services as: Collection of assessments, supervision of subcontractors, obtaining bids for subcontracted services, providing financial statements and collection reports, as well as a general clearing house for problem solving, communications with homeowners and the Board of Directors and to serve in an adviser capacity.
+A management company is contracted by the Board of Directors to provide such services as: Collection of assessments, supervision of subcontractors, obtaining bids for subcontracted services, providing financial statements and collection reports, as well as a general clearing house for problem solving, communications with homeowners and the Board of Directors and to serve in an advisory capacity.
 The management company reports directly to the Board and all decisions are made by a majority vote of the Board of Directors.
-The management company for Kendall Yards is Rockwood Property Management and can be reached at (509) 893-0800 or on the Contact Us page on this site.
+The management company for Kendall Yards is Rockwood Property Management (Contact Us).

 What is a Homeowner's Association?

 It is a non-profit corporation registered with the State and managed by a duly elected Board of Directors.
 Its purpose is to maintain all common areas and to govern the community in accordance with the provision of the legal documents: CC&R's, Bylaws, and Articles of Incorporation.
 The governing legal documents for the association may be viewed online within the Resource Center page of this site.
 The corporation is financially supported by all members of the homeowners association.
 Membership is both automatic and mandatory.

 The Covenants, Conditions and Restrictions (CC&R's) are the governing legal documents that set up the guidelines for the operation of the planned community as a non-profit corporation.
 The CC&R's were recorded by the County recorder's office of the County in which the property is located and are included in the title to your property.
 Failure to abide by the CC&R's may result in a fine to a homeowner by the Association.
 The governing legal documents for the association may be viewed online within the Association Docs section of this site.